 View total resource utilization

-Your fleet's Total CPU/memory/disk utilization shows a seven day average of all your fleet containers' actual CPU, memory, and disk usage relative to allocatable resources across cluster nodes in this fleet.
+The Total CPU/memory/disk utilization sections show the average usage of all your fleet containers' actual CPU, memory, and disk resources relative to allocatable resources across cluster nodes in this fleet over the time period you have chosen.
 Allocatable on a Kubernetes node is defined as the amount of resources that can be used by regular Pods on that node.

 This view gives you a quick overview of your fleet's resource utilization and available resources, and can indicate possible issues to investigate further with more detailed metrics: for example, if total CPU utilization is very low, you can use the "by cluster" metrics below to identify clusters that could be resized.